 Morphine is a prescription opioid pain reliever used to treat moderate-to-severe pain.
 Medically, it is used to treat cancer patients, patients who have had surgery, people with chronic back pain or kidney stone pain, and those who have been in accidents.
 HIV/AIDS pain management can also involve the use of morphine.

-It comes from the opium found in the poppy plant and was first isolated from raw opium in 1804, according to the Global Information Network About Drugs (GINAD).
+It comes from the opium found in the poppy plant and was first isolated from raw opium in 1804.
 German chemist Friedrich Sertürner, who performed this procedure, named the new drug after Morpheus, the Greek god of dreams.
 The medication is sold under multiple names, including Kadian, RMS, MSIR, and MS Contin, and available in three forms—as a pill, a liquid or a suppository.

 Morphine is highly addictive, and even people who have a legitimate prescription for it can become dependent on it in as little as two weeks.
 The drug works by reducing neurotransmitters that carry pain signals to the brain so the users don’t feel discomfort for a few hours.
 In addition to morphine being used in medical settings, it is abused on the streets as a substitute for heroin, an illegal opioid that is synthesized from morphine.
 People addicted to heroin may seek out morphine if they can’t access heroin.